 Facilities Services has established a number of initiatives related to energy and water conservation, as well as other earth-friendly considerations.
 These efforts are part of a continuing commitment to environmental stewardship.

 The Pecos campus is connected to a reclaimed water system that is supplied by the City of Chandler.
 Reclaimed water is a non-potable form of water that the city processes, and then distributes for landscape irrigation.
 This is water that has gone down the drain through the city systems, is processed, and redistributed for utilization in landscape irrigation.
+CGCC Pecos campus has implemented a number of operational activities to lower domestic water use, increase reclaimed water use and lower the use of all water overall.

-Waterless urinal fixtures have been installed in all of the Pecos and Williams campus restrooms.
-Low flow/limited flow plumbing fixtures are also utilized in all CGCC restrooms.
+- Low flow/limited flow plumbing fixtures are also utilized in all CGCC restrooms.

-In addition, Xeriscape plants and trees are featured in the majority of locations at all campuses.
+- Xeriscape plants and trees are featured in the majority of locations at all campuses.
 Xeriscape practices conserve significant quantities of landscape watering by utilizing native desert specimens.

 The Pecos and Williams campuses utilize computer based energy management systems to improve the daily control of air conditioning and lighting at the campuses.
-All campuses also utilize T8 fluorescent lighting in the majority of the interior spaces.
-This type of lighting delivers a desirable color temperature, while conserving significant levels of energy.

 Recycling and Biodegradable Products